Wipfli logo

 November: Understanding the FLSA

-The Fair Labor Standards Act (FLSA) has had few changes since its inception in 1938 yet remains one of the most perplexing areas for HR professionals to navigate.
+The Fair Labor Standards Act (FLSA) has had few changes since its inception in 1938 yet it remains one of the most perplexing areas for HR professionals to navigate.
 Exemption status, overtime laws and recordkeeping are just a few of the areas we’ll cover.

-January: Recruiting and selecting employees
+December: Recruiting and selecting employees

 In today’s tight labor market, HR professionals must be savvy recruiters.
 Sourcing and recruiting qualified candidates is essential to operating the business with minimal disruption and optimal performance.
 We’ll cover in detail the dimensions of recruiting and selecting employees.
 Participants will receive sample documents, including a job description questionnaire and many selection documents that can be customized.

-February: Managing performance and challenging employee behavior
+January: Managing performance and challenging employee behavior

 The employee evaluation process and philosophy hasn’t changed much over the years, including the stigma of being the dreaded annual event.
 With the right tools and mindset, HR professionals have an opportunity to change the way managers and employees respond to the performance management process.
 This session provides ideas, trends and tools for you to use to create a positive experience for both employees and management.
 It also provides guidance on how to handle challenging employee behaviors.

-March: Employee growth and development
+February: Employee growth and development

 Due in part to the shift in the current workforce and low availability of qualified candidates, employee development is top of mind for HR professionals.
 Accelerating the growth and development of employees is of critical importance in this competitive and dynamic labor market.
 This session covers several approaches to development, including development plans, career blueprinting and mentoring.

-April: Designing a compensation system
+March: Designing a compensation system

 Developing a compensation system starts with the organization’s compensation philosophy.
 Only then can HR proceed with developing a pay structure.
 This session covers both internal and external pay equity, salary structure development and incentive pay systems.

-May: Understanding benefits
+April: Understanding benefits

 Employers are required to provide employees with certain mandated benefits — that’s a given.
 However, the list of voluntary benefits is endless.
 We’ll explore the most popular benefits and discuss new and emerging benefits.